YS0meone/knime_workflow_parser/README.md

 *  Workflow parser cannot handle KNIME's meta nodes which contains sub-workflow inside
 * The number of input output ports of dummy operators are hard coded as three.
 * Comment conversion is not yet implemented
+* Only two operators: CSV Reader and Row Aggregator are fully configured for workflow conversion.
+Other opoerators would all gets mapped to dummy operator